CV examples

 Digital Marketing Assistant | Atlas Copco, London, UK | 2023 - Present

-• Improved marketing systems such as CRM and marketing automation systems including Salesforce, Eloqua and Workfront.
+• Improved marketing systems such as CRM and automation systems, including Salesforce, Eloqua and Workfront.

 Economics tutor | University College London, UK | 2020-2022

-• Tutored 8 students, with three achieving over 90 as a final grade.
+• Improved the academic performance of tutees by 20%, with three students achieving over 90 as a final grade.

-• Initiated and produced new classroom materials and resources.
+• Initiated and produced new classroom materials and resources, enhancing the overall learning experience for students.

 Waiter | The Cottage, Manchester, UK |2018-2020

-• Gained excellent verbal communication skills and able to work well under pressure in a fast-paced environment.
+• Received positive customer feedback for excellent verbal communication skills and ability to work well under pressure in a fast-paced dining environment.

 How to write a student CV with no experience